Ensure your most vulnerable students and their families are supported during distance learning.

 If you've been using project-based learning with your students, keep it up!
 Student-driven, inquiry-based projects help students feel more invested in their learning, which can counter the feeling of disconnection they might be experiencing right now.
 Collaborative projects provide an opportunity for kids of all abilities and learning styles to work toward a common goal.
 Plus, you can use project-based learning to give students who need extra enrichment a chance to go above and beyond or, for students who are struggling to complete assignments, an alternative way to demonstrate learning.

 6. Maintain extracurricular communities.

 Kids in sports, clubs, or extracurricular activities form tight communities with coaches, leaders, mentors, and fellow students.
 Coaches and extracurricular leaders should continue to connect with athletes or students, being mindful that for some kids, you are one of their greatest role models.
 Practices, games, or special events may be canceled for your students, but you can still find ways to remain present from a distance and encourage the work ethic and skills you helped nurture.
-Create a thoughtful plan for providing closure to the season or school year and brainstorm alternatives for celebrations.

 7. Partner with community-based organizations.